Apraxia of Speech

 What does apraxia treatment look like?

-As mentioned, children with apraxia will not outgrow it on their own, nor will they acquire the basics of speech by being around their peers.
+As mentioned, children with apraxia will not outgrow it on their own, nor will they acquire the basics of speech by being around other children.

 Apraxia often requires frequent, intensive, one-on-one speech-language therapy sessions, with lots of repetitive exercises and personal attention.
 Once your speech therapist better understands your child’s condition, they will design a treatment plan tailored to your child’s needs and speech abilities.
 Treatment may go on for years in addition to normal schooling.